Ako Aotearoa Good Practice Publication Grants

 The practices are shared either through a written summary or a multi-media presentation and are published on our website in the Ako Aotearoa Good Practice Publications e-Book.

-Priorities for 2014
+Priorities for 2017

 - Māori learners, their whānau, hapū, iwi and communities

 - Pacific learners and their communities

-- good practice that has been shown to benefit younger learners in tertiary education.
+- Under-25 learners in tertiary education.